 A Feeling Of Uneasiness

-Suddenly, I began having feelings of trepidation and uneasiness as the end drew closer.
-My days were spent malingering, rather than getting on with the job.
+Suddenly, I’ve been having feelings of trepidation and uneasiness as the end draws nearerer.
+My days are spent malingering, rather than getting on with the job.
 Not just a lack of motivation.
 Possibly more of an inability to move forward.
 At first I began telling myself ‘I’m nearly done now so need to rush.
 I’ve got plenty of time.’
-But as the days passed by and I still felt no inclination to continue, I started to wonder if something else could be at play.
+But as the days pass by and I still feel no inclination to continue, I started to wonder if something else could be at play.
 I asked myself why don’t I want to finish this?
 Is it because I’ve got no material for the final part?
 But I had to rule this out because the subject matter had been planned since the beginning of the project.

 Could it be fear of failure?
-Was I putting off the completion because I was afraid my creation wouldn’t be a success?
-Although this did seem to resonate with me a little, I’m not convinced this is what was causing my discomfort.
-It would be easy to write this off as fear induced anxiety at the prospect of my work falling short of the success I hoped it would be.
-But it seemed too simple.
+Am I putting off the completion because I’m afraid my creation won’t be a success?
+Although this did seem to resonate with me a little, I’m not convinced this is what is causing my discomfort.
+It would be easy to write this off as fear induced anxiety, at the prospect of my work falling short of the success I hope it will be.
+But it seems too simple.
 People create art and invent new products every single day, regardless of whether they will succeed or not.
 If everyone stopped short of finishing their projects just because they thought it might not work, nothing new would ever be created.

 I’ll Do It Later

 I felt there had to be a deeper meaning to my procrastination.
 It’s more likely that I would procrastinate at the beginning of a new challenge, so I was taken aback to experience this procrastination as I was nearing completion.
 Usually, I hate the feeling of having work that needs to be done hanging over my head.
-But this time I was happy to let it hang there, rather than face whatever it was that was waiting for me at the end.
+But this time I was happy to let it hang there, rather than face whatever it is that is waiting for me at the end.
 Later became my new favourite word.
-Whenever it was time to do the work, I’d find other ‘more important’ things to do.
-Even things I didn’t usually like doing were moved to the top of my to do list, in favour of the work I should be doing.
+Whenever it is time to do the work, I find other ‘more important’ things to do.
+Even things I don’t usually like doing are moved to the top of my to do list, in favour of the work I should be doing.

 It got to the point that I became infuriated with myself.
 Not only was I wasting time by not working on this project to get it finished, I realised that I was sabotaging myself by avoiding it altogether.
 It seemed so ridiculous to me that I would go out of my way to avoid completing it, when it had been a very personal and long held goal of mine.
 As this was such an important ambition for me, I was determined to get to the bottom of it.
 I decided to go back to the beginning.
 What had made me start this project in the first place?
 Why had I committed months of my time to it, if I had no intention of completing it?
 Why was it important to me?
 And was it still so important if I couldn’t be bothered to finish it?